Paint.NET

 No Repeat Gradient No Repeat

 The graduated part of the gradient does not extend beyond the limits imposed by the control nubs.
-This is the behavior seen in paint.net 3.5x.
+This is the behavior seen in Paint.NET 3.5x.

 Repeat Wrapped Gradient Repeat Wrapped